mbensmida/sphinx-poc/docs/Calendar.rst

    shared calendar.
 However, you cannot edit detailed information of a shared calendar, such as its display name.

-.. note:: If other users share their calendars with you, you will see them in the **Shared Calendars** category even after the users :ref:`are suspended <#PLFUserGuide.AdministeringeXoPlatform.ManagingYourOrganization.ManagingUsers.DisablingUser>`.
+.. note:: If other users share their calendars with you, you will see them in the **Shared Calendars** category even after the users :ref:`are suspended <ManagingUsers.DisablingUser>`.

 .. _SharePersonalCalendar: